 I thoroughly believe blogging has a purpose, and my purpose is to reach to wider audience.
 For that making my blogs SEO friendly is important.
 You must be thinking of some SEO package or software that I might buy, but No. I don’t need to because ManageWP comes with strong and powerful SEO analysis tool that takes care of everything related to SEO.

 I have all my backups automated, scheduled and updated.
 Hence, there is no fear of losing out on data.
 ManageWp gives me total control to store my backup wherever I wish.
 I choose Dropbox mostly, but you can opt for Amazon S3, FTP and even your mail!

-Any-time, I wish to change web hosts, I don’t worry at all because ManageWP does it without taking up much time and effort.
+Any-time, I wish to change web hosting provider, I don’t worry at all because ManageWP does it without taking up much time and effort.
 It is wonderful that I can create my template websites using the pre-installed plugins and use it repeatedly.
 I use Kinsta WordPress hosting service for convenience.

 Lastly, I would vouch for ManageWP any day because it allows me to post content on multiple blogs together and saves my time to a great extend.
 When you have multi-management tools at your disposal, you wouldn’t ask for anything else.

 Along with that, ManageWp takes security very seriously.
 The integration of Sucuri.net keeps my WordPress site free from malwares and other harmful viruses.

 Now, I know my WordPress sites are safe and healthy, as ManageWp ensures a two-factor logon technology!

 There are three different set of subscriptions offered by ManageWP.

 - Installation and managing of themes and plugins